OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

     },
     ````

-1. Remove the protocol from the entry in the 'validDomains` section.
-The entry should be similar to `[from-ngrok].ngrok.io.
+1. Remove the **needsIdentity** attribute.
+Be sure to remove the comma from the previous attribute to ensure the file has a valid JSON format.

 1. Copy the image files `Lab Files/Teams/connector-icon-outline.png` and `Lab Files/Teams/connector-icon-color.png` to the directory with the downloaded manifest.